Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/visualization_as_view.md

 ## Text and image are both views of information

-Textual editions understandably foreground textual content, but at a higher level the text is a *representation* of information, and information may be represented in different ways.
+Textual editions understandably foreground textual content, but at a higher level the text is also a *representation* of information, and information may be represented in different ways.
 For example, a visual image, such as a chart or graph, is also a representation, and a graphic visualization may be considered a view of the document alongside the more obvious textual view.
-Graphic visualizations may sometimes offer a summary view of information that is so voluminous or complex that the words would interfere with the message.
-And graphic and textual views may also refer to one another, so that a graphic visualization may serve as a navigational resource for a textual view.
+Graphic visualizations can sometimes provide a summary view of information that is so voluminous or complex that the words would interfere with the message.
+And graphic and textual views may also refer to one another, so that a graphic visualization may serve not only as a representation of information in its own right, but also as a navigational entry into a textual view.

 ## Creating a visualization